nautobot/nautobot/nautobot/docs/development/core/ui-component-framework.md

 ## Introduction

-The Nautobot UI Framework provides a declarative way to create rich detail views without writing Jinja2 templates.
-Instead of crafting HTML templates manually, you define your UI structure using Python classes and configurations.
+The Nautobot UI Framework provides a declarative way to create rich object-detail views without writing custom Django HTML templates.
+Instead of crafting HTML templates manually, you define your UI structure using Python objects.

 //TODO: (include image) <img src="/api/placeholder/800/400" alt="UI Framework Example" />
 *Example of a detail view created with the UI Framework*